0HugoHu/Harry-Potter-Strategy-Game/README.md

 battles results will shown on the map, and the corresponding resources will be added to users based on the territories they have.

 ### 4.6.
+New features

+🔱 4.6.1.
+Horcrux: Every two turns, one Horcrux will be randomly assigned to one of the players.
+The Horcrux is obtained at the beginning of the turn, and can be utilized in this current turn or furture turns.

+There are six types of Horcuxes:

+🌟 Riddle's Diary: Randomly disable one opponent's actions for his/her next turn.

+🌟 Gaunt's Ring: Instantly revive the 10 Gnome units.

+🌟 Slytherin's Locket: Destroy all the Dwarf troops for a random opponent in their next turn.

+🌟 Hufflepuff's Cup: Instantly increase the number of gold coins by 300.

+🌟 Ravenclaw's Diadem: Immediately increase the number of unicorn horns by 150.

+🌟 Nagini: Immediately randomly capture an adjacent enemy territory (troops on the territory become yours).

+### 4.7.
 Game Over

-🔰 4.6.1.
+🔰 4.7.1.
 If one player has lost all his/her territories, then he/she lost.
 If he/she hasn't lost, they can also click the "player" on the upper left and chose to surrender.

-🔰 4.6.2.
+🔰 4.7.2.
 If then, there is only one player left, he/she is the winner, and the following pis will be
 shown: